Bourkekev/ms1-music-school/README.md

 ### Validation
 I validated the HTML with the [W3 Validation Service](https://validator.w3.org/).
 There was a warning about lack of a heading inside the first section on the about page.
 This section contains just some quick statistics about the school (130+ students etc...), but I do not want a heading here, so I decided I could leave this as is because it was just a warning.

+Validation also warned of missing image alt tags and said the pipe character that Google fonts uses to separate fonts wa in valid, so I changed it to the encoding required for a url - %7c, which ironically how Google says to encode it on https://developers.google.com/maps/documentation/urls/url-encoding

 I validated the CSS with the [W3 CSS Validation Service](http://www.css-validator.org/) for CSS Level 3 and it found no errors.

 ### Testing on Browsers and Devices